Philip Goodchild

 His technical skills and knowledge of general pension issues is of an extremely high level allowing him to provide clients with practical commercial advice regarding their pension arrangements.

 Philip is a member of the Association of Pension Lawyers and a regular commentator on legal issues affecting pension provision in the press and industry publications.
-He has sat on the legislation sub-committee of the Society of Pension Consultants and is a founder member of the Pension Lawyers Support Group.
+He has sat on the legislation sub-committee of the Society of Pension Consultants.
 He regularly speaks at seminars and workshops on topical legal issues.
+Philip is an accredited CEDR mediator.

 Recent experience includes:

 • Advising the Covea insurance company UK pension fund / Horizon Social Housing on various projects to reduce liabilities and to rewrite the trust deed and rules and to assist with a project to coordinate professional adviser support across 3 group pension funds.
-Advising on a closure to accruals of benefit.
-Philip redrafted the trust deed of the Horizon plan.

 Insights